Navigating bipolar and fear. You know the kind of fear. The kind that grabs you by the throat and keeps you up at night.

 Fear and faith cannot coexist.
 You must choose one or the other.
 But what about when fear is screaming in your ear, and you seem to have misplaced your faith?

-Here are four strategies to focus on when fear overtakes your faith:
+Here are four strategies to focus on when fear of bipolar overtakes your faith:

 1. Meditate on the truth.